-- 1. Does the item ask something that is worth asking? - Is the item unnecessarily easy or difficult?
+- 1. Make sure the item meets the standard and any content limits associated with it. - 2.
+Is the item unnecessarily easy or difficult?
 If it is difficult, is it fair (devoid of anything purposely tricky?) - 3.
-Is the item free of any sort of bias or emotionallycharged issues? - 4.
+Is the item free of any sort of bias or emotionally-charged issues? - 4.
 Can the item be answered using the information provided within the passage without requiring background or prior knowledge? - 5.
 Does the DOK level appropriately indicate the item's difficulty? - 6.
 Does the item truly assess what it purports to assess (align with the standard)? - 7.
 Is the item free of any cue or clang between the stem and the options? - 8.
 Is there only one clearly correct answer? - 9.
 Are all of the distractors plausible and yet identifiably incorrect? - 10.
 Does the stem make it clear to the students what they are to answer?
 (Do students have to read all of the options before their task is apparent?) - 11.
 Does the item function independently of all others? - 12.
 Is the item clearly and concisely stated using correct usage, grammar and mechanics?